MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/optimizing-business-process.md

 - Create weekly expense reports automatically from the digital data.

 Charlotte is considering further ways to optimize the budget review process.
-And Rebecca is researching how the semiannual audit might be optimized by using AI.<!--Suggested.-->
+And Rebecca is researching how the semiannual audit might be optimized by using AI.

 Our proposed optimized process looks like the following illustration.